folutade/KnowThatYouAnointed/content/posts/the-party.md

   **'Cause I want ya, and I need ya**
   And I'm down for you always*

-* "In My Feelings" also exemplifies how Drake has used social media, influencers and corporate marketing tactics to significantly increase his commercial success.
-On the same day that the album Scorpion was released, a social media comedian named Shiggy posted a video of him dancing to this chorus.
-This video soon went viral and was then turned into a the social media #InMyFeelingsChallenge and #KikiChallenge which later added riskier elements like dancing outside of moving cars.
-These viral trends helped to elevate the track to number one on the Billboard Hot 100 chart giving Drake the record for most number one hits of rapper in the history of the Billboard Hot 100 chart.
+* "In My Feelings" also exemplifies how Drake has used social media, influencers, and corporate marketing tactics to significantly increase his commercial success.
+On the same day that *Scorpion* was released, a social media comedian named Shiggy posted a video of himself dancing to the chorus.
+This video soon went viral and was then turned into the social media #InMyFeelingsChallenge and #KikiChallenge, which later added riskier elements like dancing outside of moving cars.
+These viral trends helped to elevate the track to number one on the Billboard Hot 100 chart, giving Drake the record for most number-one hits by a rapper in the history of the Billboard Hot 100 chart.

 {{< /details >}}